MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ## <a name="preparing-the-payment-journal"></a>Preparing the Payment Journal

-Fill the payment journal with lines for due payments to suppliers, with the option to insert posting dates based on the due date of the related purchase documents.
+Fill the payment journal with lines for due payments to vendors, with the option to insert posting dates based on the due date of the related purchase documents.
 For more information, see [Managing Payables](payables-manage-payables.md).

 ## <a name="exporting-payments-to-a-bank-file"></a>Exporting Payments to a Bank File

-When you are ready to make payments to your suppliers, or reimbursements to your employees, you can export a file with the payment information on the lines on the **Payment Journal** page.
+When you are ready to make payments to your vendors, or reimbursements to your employees, you can export a file with the payment information on the lines on the **Payment Journal** page.
 You can then upload the file to your bank to process the related money transfers.

 In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], the AMC Banking 365 Fundamentals extension is available.
 In North American versions, the same extension can be used to send payment files as electronic funds transfer (EFT), however with a slightly different process.
 See step 6 in [To export payments to a bank file](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#to-export-payments-to-a-bank-file).